crottolo/free_addons/webapp_customizer/doc/index.rst

 License
 =======

-This module is licensed under LGPL-3.
+This module is licensed under OPL-1 (Odoo Proprietary License).

+This is a proprietary commercial module.
+The license restricts usage to valid Odoo Enterprise subscriptions and allows customization only within the bounds of the OPL-1 license terms.

 Changelog
 =========